cloudoperators/greenhouse-extensions/dev-env/README.md

   ```
   kubectl get clusters -n test-org
   ```
-- Deploy a PluginConfig to the `test-org` namespace with `Spec.ClusterName` set to your onboarded cluster
+- Deploy a Plugin to the `test-org` namespace with `Spec.ClusterName` set to your onboarded cluster
 - The resources of your Plugin will be installed to your onboarded cluster into the `test-org` namespace.
 View your running Application there.

 See [greenhouse](#greenhouse) for how to access the greenhouse controller logs.